BiteDasher/pkgmany/README.md

 debmany --help
 ```

-# Hot to remove this?
+# How to remove this?
 ```
 ./install.sh remove || ./install.sh remove /usr/bin
 ```